TeamFlojo/floimg-studio/vault/architecture/Technical-Architecture.md

 # Technical Architecture

-imgflo-studio system architecture.
+floimg-studio system architecture.

 ## Overview

-imgflo-studio is a visual workflow builder that provides a drag-and-drop interface for creating imgflo workflows.
+floimg-studio is a visual workflow builder that provides a drag-and-drop interface for creating floimg workflows.

 ```
 ┌─────────────────────────────────────────┐